janosh/svelte-multiselect/readme.md

 ### Granular control through global CSS

-You can alternatively style every part of this component with more fine-grained control by using the following `:global()` CSS selectors. **Note**: Overriding properties that the component already sets internally requires the `!important` keyword.
+You can alternatively style every part of this component with more fine-grained control by using the following `:global()` CSS selectors.

 ```css
 :global(.multiselect) {